emacsorphanage/quickrun/README.md

 --------------
 `quickrun.el` makes program kill 10 seconds later as default, for avoiding infinite loop.
 You can change this value through *quickrun-timeout-seconds*.
-If this variable is set *nil*, time-out does not occur.
+If this variable is set negative integer, time-out does not occur.

 File Local Variables